casangi/casadocs/docs/tasks/task_flagdata.rst

    tolerance.
 The value of 'w' is used to determine which antenna is behind the other.

+   The uvw values of the baselines are defined as follows:

-   For the baselines present in the data, the uvw values are taken from the UVW column of the corresponding data rows.
-If one or more baselines are not present in the data for a given timestep, the baseline uv-distances are additionally calculated using the phase-reference center for antenna-pointing direction.
+   #.
+For the baselines present in the data, the uvw values are taken
+      from the UVW column of the corresponding data rows.
+   #.
+If one or more baselines are not present in the data for a given
+      timestep, the baseline uvw are additionally calculated using the phase-reference center for antenna-pointing direction.
+In this second case, both the antenna positions (expected in ITRF spatial coordinate frame) and the phase-reference center are converted to J2000 coordinate frame, and the UVW are calculated using that frame.

    Shadow mode does not flag rows where the two antennas of the baseline are the same, or in other words, antennas do not shadow